 “The main tech trends are ABCD, and the one key disruptor is cloud computing,” Raju said.
 He observed this is so, because BDA, artificial intelligence (AI) and the Internet of Things (IoT), as well as enterprise workloads, are all moving to the cloud, be it public or hybrid.

 “Much of the enterprise IT action will happen on public or hybrid clouds, including in Malaysia,” Raju, who was previously head of cloud and big data for Dell South Asia, said.

 “An IDC research study, notes that 42-percent of respondents from Malaysian companies said they were planning to deploy cloud-based BDA in the next couple of years.
 Some have even already deployed big data and analytics solutions on the cloud.”

 IDC also forecasts that Malaysian companies will shift more critical applications to the cloud, and demand for cloud-based analytics will increase exponentially over the next few years.
-“Fusionex can leverage ABCD because we offer big data, business intelligence, business analytics and IoT solutions on cloud or in-premise, based on the customer’s preference or use-case,” Raju said.
+“Fusionex can leverage ABCD because we offer big data, business intelligence, business analytics and IoT solutions on cloud or based on the customer’s preference or use-case,” Raju said.